KXLY (AM): Deletion and revival as KFPY

 KFDC suspended operations and was deleted on September 19, 1923.
 However, the station was revived the next year, and was relicensed on April 23, 1924, to the Symons Investment Company, again on 1060 kHz.
 It got the sequentially assigned call letters of KFPY.
 KFPY was housed in the Symons Building on 7 South Howard Street in Spokane.
+The station went on the air on May 10, 1924.
 Beginning in 1925, audience members were welcomed to view live broadcasts, usually music programs or dramas.
 They took place at "The Golden Concert Studios of KFPY" on the second floor, which boasted a curtain, a stage and seating for 150.
 On the stage were two grand pianos and a Wurlitzer Organ.
 It was through these facilities that Bing Crosby, then an unknown Gonzaga University student, made his radio debut.
 Decades later, Crosby would partner with the station to launch KXLY-TV.
 Other future stars who performed at the Golden Studios include Bob Crosby and Patrice Munsel.

 KFPY was reported to be transmitting on 1100 kHz as of December 31, 1926.
 In mid-1927, this was changed to 1220 kHz.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, KFPY was assigned to 1390 kHz on a timesharing basis with KWSC in Pullman, Washington.
 This was changed to unlimited hours on 1340 kHz in August 1929.
 In 1935 the station moved to 890 kHz.

 In 1929, KFPY became Spokane's affiliate for the CBS Radio Network.
 During the "Golden Age of Radio", the station carried CBS's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts.
 In March 1941, stations on 890 kHz were moved to KXLY's current frequency of 920 kHz, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA).